CTLT

 • Materials will be available on a Canvas site.

-• Materials include readings, slide shows, short activities, and reflections.
+• Materials include readings, short activities, and reflections.

-• Participants will meet for synchronous Zoom sessions
+• Participants will meet each Friday for in-person sessions and lunch

 Facilitator